bixBeta/scRNA-WS24/Lessons/Week2.md

 <br>

-Now we will add some other useful metadata to each seurat object and merge all 3 seurat objects into 1 object that we will perform all of the downstream analysis on.
+Let us add some other useful metadata to each seurat object and merge all 3 seurat objects into 1 object that we will perform all of the downstream analysis on.
+These metrics will help us filter out noisey cells.

 ```